 Griffis, W. E., "Japan in History, Folklore, and Art."
 Pp. 244.
 B. 'o6.
 Ho., 75 cents.
+Occupied mainly with the political history of Japan, but

 Occupied mainly with the political history of Japan, but containing also interesting information about the customs and folklore of the people.